 How is Juneteenth Celebrated?

 One year after Gordon Granger issued General Order No. 3, the first official Juneteenth celebrations took place in Galveston, Texas.
 Freed men and women organized prayer meetings and the singing of spirituals (religious folk songs written by former slaves about the horrors of slavery) and wore clothes that celebrated their newfound freedom.
 In the decades that followed, Juneteenth celebrations spread across the country, as Black people from Texas moved to different states.
 Some former slaves and their descendants celebrated Juneteenth by making the annual pilgrimage back to Galveston.
 Today, many people celebrate with prayer services, speeches, educational events, family gatherings and picnics, and festivals with music, food, and dancing.
 Some cities host larger events involving residents and local organizations.
 In 1979, Texas became the first state to make Juneteenth an official holiday.
-Now, 47 states recognize Juneteenth as a state holiday, and several lawmakers are pushing for it to become a national holiday.
+In 2021, Juneteenth became a national holiday.

 Why is Juneteenth Important?